uio-library/hansteen-brev/initial_conversion/README.md

 `Baeyer010964` | 691 | Baeyer010964b.tif<br>Baeyer010964f.tif<br>Baeyer010964s1.tif | Delete.
 This is the same letter as 691 and there is no difference in the description.
 | 739 | Baeyer010964b_2.tif<br>Baeyer010964f_2.tif<br>Baeyer010964s1_2.tif | No change needed.

+This process reduced the number of records from 717 to 715.

 ### Establishing filenames based on the `tilvekstnr`

 The files had filenames whose base were *similar* to the `tilvekstnr`, but it seems like they had been entered manually since they could vary quite a bit, sometimes an abbreviated